aguasvivasjc/Team-Gene/README.md

 ## Team Generator

 Create a roster for your employment team!
-This application was build solely using the terminal and outputs and HTML file as shown below.
+This application was build solely using the terminal and outputs an HTML file as shown below.

 ## Deployed Site